Immutablevoid/Speedrun.com-Leaderboard-Exporter/README.md

 # For no filter, query = ''
 query = '?emulators=false'

+# Statistics Mode
+# Set to True if you wish to ignore usernames, and only export the time for speedrun leaderboards
+# This will significantly increase the speed of the export
+statMode = True
 ```

 Here you can modify the target user, game, the category, and any query you wish to apply.